 Connecting to the GPP!Through the GPP, you have the opportunity to become a Peer (new international or exchange students) or Peer Mentor (upper year students).

-If you are an incoming international or exchange student who has questions about your new life as a university student or need help getting support and finding resources, then the Global Peer Program is for you!
+If you are a newly admitted or first year international student who has questions about your new life as a university student or need help getting support and finding resources, then the Global Peer Program is for you!
 The program helps new students like you, connect to an upper-year mentor and help you navigate your transition into university.
-You will be able to meet a diverse community of experienced students, and get some useful tips and tricks that will help you access the resources at York to the fullest!
+You will be able to meet a diverse community of experienced students and get some useful tips and tricks that will help you access the resources at York to the fullest!
 By being a ‘Peer’ in the Global Peer Program, you will meet a diverse community of experienced students who will give you a head start in organizing your academic and social life at YorkU!
-Registration for the Winter 2023 is now open.Join the GPP Here

-We are looking for 3rd and 4th year undergraduate or graduate students who can be role models and guide new international and exchange students to transition into their university life!
-GPP Peer Mentors are knowledgeable, enthusiastic and confident upper-year students who assist first-year international and exchange students with their transition to York University, provide support, guidance and information and encourage engagement with community peers, faculty and staff.
+We are looking for 3rd and 4th year undergraduate or graduate students who can be role models and guide new international students to transition into their university life!
+GPP Peer Mentors are knowledgeable, enthusiastic and confident upper-year students who assist newly admitted and first-year international students with their transition to York University, provide support, guidance and information and encourage engagement with community peers, faculty and staff.
 The program will help you connect with a diverse community and strengthen your leadership, personal and communication skills!
-Registration for the Winter 2023 is now closed.
+Registration for the Summer 2023 is now closed.